 Personal Practice Retreats

-A 4-year traditional retreat is out of the reach of most people leading modern lives.
-Also, it is a great challenge for lay practitioners to find the time or place to complete such practices as the Ngondro – the foundational practices of Tibetan Buddhism.
-In response to these needs, Akong Tulku Rinpoche and Lama Yeshe Rinpoche have initiated retreats for men and women at the Tara Rokpa Centre (TRC) in South Africa.
+A 3 year 3 month traditional retreat is out of reach of most people leading modern lives.
+And it is a great challenge for lay practitioners to find the time or place to complete practices such as Ngöndro – the foundational practices of Tibetan Buddhism.
+In response to these needs, Chöje Akong Tulku Rinpoche and Chöje Lama Yeshe Losal Rinpoche initiated a space for longer-termed retreats at the Tara Rokpa Centre (TRC) in South Africa.

 Tara’s Valley Retreat Area

-The Tara Rokpa Centre is situated in wooded valleys, bounded by perennial streams, and surrounded by rolling hills, on 280 hectares of land.
-One of the valleys – Tara’s Valley – was chosen by Akong Rinpoche for closed retreats and intensive practice.
+Tara Rokpa Centre is situated in wooded valleys, bounded by perennial streams, and surrounded by rolling hills, on 280 hectares of land.
+One of the valleys – Tara’s Valley – was chosen by Akong Rinpoche for cloistered retreats and intensive practice.
 The environment is pristine, the air unpolluted and the night sky fantastic.
-These days the retreats are not closed and people can go for walks in the surrounding areas.
+Retreatants are welcome to walk in the surrounding areas during their breaks.

 The retreat area is sustainably built, and uses solar power for lighting and water heating, and wind power for water pumping.
-There are two adjacent buildings; a brick-built house, which contains four single retreat rooms, a kitchen/dining area and the shrine room, and a Lassak (mud)-built house with three single rooms.
+There are two adjacent buildings; a brick-built house, which contains four single retreat rooms, a kitchen/dining area and the shrine room, and a mud built house with three single rooms.

-The retreat support is Alan Muller who is also accommodated in Tara’s Valley.
+The retreat is supported by Alan Muller who also lives in Tara’s Valley.
 He took refuge in 1997 with Akong Rinpoche.
 In 2003, he completed a one-year closed retreat under the guidance of Lama Yeshe Rinpoche at Samye Ling Monastery in Scotland.
 During this period, he took novice monks vows.
 Alan remained a novice monk for six years and now presents courses and retreats as a layperson.
-He has formed Ngondro groups since 2004 around Southern Africa.
+He has formed Ngöndro practice groups since 2004 around Southern Africa.

 This annual retreat in Tara’s Valley Retreat House is open to both men and women who want time to focus on practice such as meditation or have a quiet time to contemplate.